lazybuttrying/note/exam/TOEFL/reading.md

 	6. Verify: demonstrate / show

 ### 2-7.
 [Insert] Insertion
+- Tip: Find Target of noun -> Check the storyflow based on conjunction
+	- one or many? -> human or animal or object?
-- Hint: this, that / however therefore / a, the
+- Hint: this, that / however therefore, in fact
+   - a, an, the / those, these / them
+   - time expression
+- Compare: bigger s.t  sth smaller than the sentence
+   - higher, larger, ...
+- New: s.t not exists in previously
+- IFF: Same type but another example (Another)

 ### 2-8.
 [Summary] Three Major Sentences
 - Tip: Select the **major** sentences based on the 'Introductory Section' & 'note-taking'
 	- connect each answer choices to section in passage
+- X: Minor Idea, Unmentioned content
 ### 2-9.
 [Category] Classification
 - Tip: Mark the paragraph number for each answer